 This method eliminates the need for Ethernet cables connecting your FPPs and controllers even though you could use a wired network if you want.
 You will need an FPP device at each remote location.
 This is one of the more common methods that are used especially in larger shows or ones that are spread across a large area.
 The Main Player will be configured to send MultiSync packets and will send very small sync packets typically over your wireless network.
-Each FPP will need a copy of the .fseq files to play (or the video if you are using the remote FPP to play a video through a projector/monitor). xLights has a function called FPP Connect that is the recommended method for uploading sequences and settings to your FPP devices.
-If your FPP Remotes are connected to a separate controller that are on a different subnet, then you have to provide a method for the two networks to communicate with each other.
+Each FPP will need a copy of the .fseq files to play (or the video if you are using the remote FPP to play a video through a projector/monitor). xLights has a function called FPP Connect that is the recommended method for uploading sequences and settings to your FPP devices, If your FPP Remotes are connected to a separate controller that are on a different subnet, then you have to provide a method for the two networks to communicate with each other.
 There are three methods; you can set the FPP device to be a Proxy Host (see Proxy Settings in the Status/Control section), adding a static route in your router or creating a route path in your computer.
 If you create a static route in your router, then all computers on your home network can access your controllers, but not all routers have a static route function.
 When adding a route path in a Windows computer, you can make it persistent so that if you turn off the computer, you can still access the controllers when you turn it back on.
 Macs don't have the persistent attribute to their route function so you will have to re-enter the route if you reboot your computer.

-- All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. (if you added a static router to your router) - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You do not need a network switch. - You will need an FPP device at each remote location. - You will not need any Ethernet cables connecting the different FPP devices. - You will need a good Wi-Fi connection at all of your remote FPP devices. - The Player FPP will need all media and sequence files stored on it. - Each Remote will need all the sequence files and any videos, etc. that it will be playing directly stored on it. - Make sure you have the Channel Outputs for each controller set correctly and only for the controller that is physically connected to it. - If you have a controller that is integrated with an FPP device, you can use that as your Player.
+All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. (if you added a static router to your router)

+- Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You do not need a network switch. - You will need an FPP device at each remote location. - You will not need any Ethernet cables connecting the different FPP devices. - You will need a good Wi-Fi connection at all of your remote FPP devices. - The Player FPP will need all media and sequence files stored on it. - Each Remote will need all the sequence files and any videos, etc. that it will be playing directly stored on it.
+Note: videos are only needed if you are playing them directly like through a projector or Monitor. - Make sure you have the Channel Outputs for each controller set correctly and only for the controller that is physically connected to it. - The FPP device that you designate as the player will need to be set to Player Mode and have the Enable MultiSync Packets checked (refer to MultiSync for more information). - The Remote FPP devices will need the Mode set to Remote. - If you have a controller that is integrated with an FPP device, you can use that as your Player.
 You don't need a dedicated FPP device to be your Player.